Skip to content

 Maras and Moray are two of the most visited points in the Sacred Valley of the Incas.
-The salt mines of Maras and the archaeological zone of Moray have become two areas of great interest for tourists, thanks to their beautiful landscapes that make anyone fall in love.
+The salt mines of Maras and the archaeological zone of Moray have become two areas of great interest to tourists, thanks to their beautiful landscapes that captivate anyone who visits.

-The vast majority of people who decide to visit these places do so on tour from Cusco, although if you have more time, you can easily do it on your own, both from Cusco itself and other important places such as Ollantaytambo.
+The vast majority of people who decide to visit these places do so on a tour from Cusco.
+However, if you have more time, you can easily explore them on your own, both from Cusco itself and other important places, such as Ollantaytambo.
 And here I will tell you in detail how to do it.

-In this article, I will tell you everything you need to visit these two beautiful places in the Sacred Valley: how to get there, what you can do, costs, and more.
+In this article, I will tell you everything you need to know to visit these two beautiful places in the Sacred Valley: how to get there, what you can do, costs, and more.

 Let’s get started